-IOM has assessed 4,437 total locations (including PoEs, internal transit points, areas of interest and sites with population of interest) in 173 countries, territories and areas as of April 2020.
-At the same time, in the EEA region, 956 locations in 26 countries, territories and areas (C/T/As) were assessed.
-Of these, 49 per cent were land border crossing points, 16 per cent airports, 15 per cent of assessed points were blue border crossing points (sea, river and lake ports), 8 per cent were areas of interest and 12 per cent sites with population of interest.
-Finally, only 2 locations assessed were internal transit points between cities and regions, hence constituting a remarkably small proportion of the percentage of total assessed locations being reflected as 0 per cent.
+IOM has assessed 4,809 total locations (including PoEs, internal transit points, areas of interest and sites with population of interest) in 176 countries, territories and areas as of 28 May 2020.
+At the same time, in the EEA region, 976 locations in 29 countries, territories and areas (C/T/As) were assessed.
+Of these, 49 per cent were land border crossing points, 16 per cent airports and assessed points were blue border crossing points (sea, river and lake ports), respectively, 8 per cent were areas of interest and 11 per cent sites with population of interest.
+Finally, only 2 locations assessed were internal transit points between cities and regions, hence constituting a remarkably small proportion of the percentage of total assessed locations being reflected as less than 1 per cent.
 For this reason, the focus area of this report is only on the PoEs, areas of interest and sites of population of interest.
 More details can be found in annex, Table 1.1.

-Of all assessed locations in the EEA region, 34 per cent were reported as fully closed, 44 per cent were reported to be partially operational, and 20 per cent of assessed locations were fully operational.
-At the same time, 3 per cent of all the assessed locations were unknown (see Table 2 and 2.1).
+Of all assessed locations in the EEA region, 22 per cent were reported as fully closed, 27 per cent were reported to be partially operational, and 31 per cent of assessed locations were fully operational.
+At the same time, the status of 20 per cent of all the assessed locations was reported as other (see Table 2 and 2.1).